Part A, Section 2 Annual Progress Report 2022-23

 Please provide any details of each complaint raised and outcome:

-A member of the public complained to Council that they were unable to access The Water Margin restaurant in Coleraine due to its lack of disabled access for people using a wheelchair.
-The complaint was investigated by Council’s Environmental Health Department.
+A member of the public complained to the Council that they were unable to use the single sex changing facilities.
+The complaint was investigated by Council's Head of Sport & Wellbeing.